gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 ---
 ## How to calculate Cross Entropy ?

 - There are various approaches we can take to calculate Cross Entropy.
-However every approach boils down to couple important points
+However every approach boils down to the way we apply individual PyTorch functions
-    - whether we apply individual functions separately or we apply them in one go
-    - whether we use our own implementations or we use PyTorch functions

-- Depending on these factors, we present possible approaches to calculate Cross Entropy in PyTorch below
+- We present possible approaches to calculate Cross Entropy in PyTorch below
 - For all the approaches we describe below, we consider the following logits (z) and target values (y)

 ```